Bu4ko/exchanger/README.md

 As we use minimal amounts of money for calculations, comissions are calculated with ceil as we want to round to bigger nearest non-float value.

 Auth may be created with OAuth, JWT, Bearer, 3rd party or custom.
 Didn't implement in in the scope of the task.

+Return values of Resolver and most of the functions should be DTO's, VO's or Collections.
+For prod would be good to have Typed collections that will have similar objects.

 For transactions tracking and managing it may be appropriate to use event sourcing to be able to reproduce app state at each moment of time, have clear understanding what changes were made and have an ability to rollback all actions if needed.